waynesun09/reportportal-operator/README.md

 To check the metrics, if [user workload monitoring](https://docs.openshift.com/container-platform/4.5/monitoring/monitoring-your-own-services.html) is enabled on the cluster, click to Monitoring on OpenShift UI and navigate to Metrics, where you could query the metrics.

 You could also deploy Promethues Operator in the current project and query via it.

+## Contributing
+You can contribute by:

+- Raising any issues you find using ReportPortal Operator
+- Fixing issues by opening [Pull Requests](https://github.com/waynesun09/reportportal-operator/pulls)
+- Submitting a patch or opening a PR
+- Improving documentation
+- Talking about ReportPortal Operator

+All bugs, tasks or enhancements are tracked as [GitHub issues](https://github.com/waynesun09/reportportal-operator/issues).

+The [Development guide](doc/development.md) describes how to build the ReportPortal Operator and how to test your changes before submitting a patch or opening a PR.

 ## Development